promcteam/genesis-quickshops/README.md

-Genesis-ItemShops
+Genesis-QuickShops
 ============

-ItemShops allows you to create fancy item shops with minimum effort.
+QuickShops allows you to create fancy item shops with minimum effort.
 Using Genesis this plugin generates wonderful shops buy- and sellshops out of some basic data.